danielbodnar/awesome-stars/README.md

 - [baloise/gitopscli](https://github.com/baloise/gitopscli) - GitOps CLI - a command line interface (CLI) to perform operations on git repositories with yaml files
 - [asyncapi/cli](https://github.com/asyncapi/cli) - CLI to work with your AsyncAPI files.
 You can validate them and in the future use a generator and even bootstrap a new file.
 Contributions are welcomed!
 - [blst-security/cherrybomb](https://github.com/blst-security/cherrybomb) - Stop half-done APIs!
 Cherrybomb is a CLI tool that helps you avoid undefined user behaviour by auditing your API specifications, validating them and running API security tests.
-- [schemathesis/schemathesis](https://github.com/schemathesis/schemathesis) - Automate your API Testing: catch crashes, validate specs, and save time
+- [schemathesis/schemathesis](https://github.com/schemathesis/schemathesis) - Supercharge your API testing, catch bugs, and ensure compliance
 - [seriousme/openapi-schema-validator](https://github.com/seriousme/openapi-schema-validator) - OpenApi schema validation for OpenApi versions v2, v3.0.x and v3.1.x
 - [generate/generate](https://github.com/generate/generate) - A new command line tool and developer framework for scaffolding out GitHub projects.
 Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more
 - [boraelci/java-test-genie](https://github.com/boraelci/java-test-genie) - A command-line tool for AI-driven unit test generation